darellanodev/fm-projects/03-social-links-profile/README.md

 ### What I learned

-In this third project I learned about SASS (SCSS Syntax)
+In this third project I learned about Sass (SCSS Syntax)

 I used a combination of SCSS variables and CSS variables because they offer flexibility and maintainability in styling.